PowerShell/Community-Blog/Posts/2022/07/cheat-sheet-console-experience.md

 Want to customize your prompt to be more colorful / fancy / whatever else you want it to do?

-Well, all you need to do is override the function named "prompt" and put it in your profile and that's that.
+Well, all you need to do is override the function named `prompt` and put it in your profile and that's that.
 Don't know how or want to borrow from others to make your life easier?

 Give [Powerline (for PowerShell)](https://github.com/Jaykul/PowerLine) a chance.